 Egypt is the birthplace of one of history's greatest civilisations and home to monuments of such scale and ambition that they continue to astonish 5,000 years after their construction.
 The Pyramids of Giza, the temples of Luxor and Karnak, the rock-cut tombs of the Valley of the Kings, the Colossi of Memnon, the Temples of Abu Simbel — Egypt's ancient heritage is simply without parallel anywhere on earth.

 The Great Pyramid of Khufu (Cheops), built around 2560 BC, is the oldest and largest of the Seven Wonders of the Ancient World and the only one still standing.
 Standing before it for the first time, the scale defeats expectation — photographs cannot prepare you for the reality of 2.3 million stone blocks, each weighing 2.5 tonnes, stacked to 146 metres.
-The Giza plateau contains three main pyramids (Khufu, Khafre, Menkaure), the Great Sphinx, and the Valley Temple — allow a full morning.
-Enter one or more of the pyramids (Khufu's burial chamber is included in the standard ticket; Khafre and Menkaure require separate tickets) for a claustrophobic but extraordinary experience crawling through 4,500-year-old passages to the empty granite sarcophagus.
+The Giza plateau contains the three main Pyramids of Giza — the great pyramids of Khufu, Khafre, and Menkaure — along with the Great Sphinx and the Valley Temple, so allow a full morning.
+Entering Khafre or Menkaure comes at an extra cost beyond the standard ticket.
+Enter one or more of the pyramids (Khufu's burial chamber is included in the standard ticket; Khafre and Menkaure require separate tickets) and see the Great Sphinx, the iconic mythical creature with a human head and lion's body, for a claustrophobic but extraordinary experience crawling through 4,500-year-old passages to the empty granite sarcophagus.

 Luxor: The World's Greatest Open-Air Museum